Volkswagen Type 2: Samba

-The Volkswagen Samba, in the United States marketed as the Sunroof Deluxe, was the most luxurious version of the T1.
-Volkswagen started producing Sambas in 1951.
+The Volkswagen "Samba", officially the Kleinbus Sonderausführung (small bus, special version) and marketed as the Microbus Deluxe and Sunroof Deluxe in the United States, was the most luxurious version of the T1.
+Volkswagen started producing Sambas in 1951; in 1952 the name in the home market was changed to Sondermodell (special model). the precise origin of the Samba nickname is unclear: sources refer to "samba cars", special train cars for dancing used by the Bundesbahn in the 1950s, while others suggest that it is an abbreviation for either Sonder-Ausführung mit besonderer Ausstattung (special version with special equipment) or for Sonnendach-Ausführung mit besonderem Armaturenbrett (sunroof version with special dashboard).
+The Samba name first appeared in official literature in Dutch price lists.

 In the US Volkswagen vans were informally identified by the window count.
 This particular model had 23 and later 21 windows including eight high windows in the roof.
 The 23 window variant also had curved windows in the rear corners.
-To distinguish it from the normal Volkswagen van, the name Samba was coined.

 The Samba had bi-parting doors in lieu of a sliding door, and could be ordered with a large fabric sunroof.
 Volkswagen advertised the Samba for making tourist trips through the Alps.

 Standard paint finishes on the Samba were two-tone, usually with the upper bodywork in white.
 The lower bodywork carried a contrasting color, the areas separated by a decorative strip.
 The roof carried slightly forward of the windshield at the front, creating an integral visor.
 The windows had chrome tables and the van had a more comprehensive dashboard than the normal T1.

 When Volkswagen started producing the successor of the T1 (the T2) the company also stopped producing the Samba, ending the Samba and the concept of a van with such a high window count.